Wondering what’s brake bias and how it can affect you?

-For reference, in racing, the driver uses a remote adjuster or a knob to adjust the brake bias while driving.
-This helps them navigate braking zones with ease.
-The brake bias adjuster also makes it easy for them to safely apply braking techniques such as trail braking.
+This knob is usually fixed on a square mount on the dash.
+It helps F1 car drivers navigate braking zones with ease.
+The brake bias adjuster also makes it easy for drivers to safely apply braking techniques such as trail braking.

 Race cars also sometimes contain an adjustable bias pedal box that tunes the front-to-rear brake bias.
-Such adjustments improve racers’ lap time and can reduce their braking distance.
+Such pedal assembly adjustments improve racers’ lap time and can reduce their braking distance.

 2. Ask a Mechanic to Perform Physical Alterations and Replacements